Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas

 \subsection{Main results for the expected $T$-functional}

 Our main result is an asymptotic description of the expected $T$-functional of the convex hull of $N$ i.i.d.\ random points distributed according to an arbitrary positive and continuous density function on the sphere, as $N\to\infty$, for arbitrary parameter values $a,b\geq 0$.
 We would like to highlight that such a result is distinguished from those in \cite{Affentranger1991,KabluchkoEtAl2019,Muller1990} as we consider densities which are not necessarily rotationally invariant.
-In fact, {choosing the uniform density}, $k=n-1$ and $a=b=1$, our result reduces to that of \cite[Theorem 2]{Muller1990} or \cite[Theorem 5]{Affentranger1991} (choosing $i=0$ there), while the exact formula for the expected $T$-functional for general parameters $a,b\geq 0$ can be found in \cite[Theorem 2.13]{KabluchkoEtAl2019}.
+In fact, {choosing the uniform density}, $k=n-1$ and $a=b=1$, our result reduces to that of \cite[Theorem 2]{Muller1990} or \cite[Theorem 5]{Affentranger1991} (choosing $i=0$ there), while the exact formula for the expected $T$-functional of a random beta polytope with general parameters $a,b\geq 0$ can be found in \cite[Theorem 2.13]{KabluchkoEtAl2019}.